CarmineOptions/carmine-protocol/README.md

 - strike price 1100 and maturity 1672527600 (Sat Dec 31 2022 23:00:00 GMT+0000)

 which means that only the 1672527600 maturity can be traded in the demo (the other fails).

+Most of the numbers coming in and out to/from the demo are in a Math64x61 format (number 1.1 is send as int(1.1 * 2**61)).

 ### Interact with the demo